 The School of Integrated Health Sciences at the University of Nevada, Las Vegas houses the departments of:

-Integrated Health Sciences offers ten undergraduate and graduate degree programs, two minors, a certificate program, and a post-baccalaureate internship.
+Integrated Health Sciences offers nearly 20 undergraduate and graduate degree programs, two minors, a certificate program, and a post-baccalaureate internship.

 Students interested in medical physics, nuclear medicine, comprehensive medical imaging, radiochemistry, and radiography should contact the Health Physics and Diagnostic Sciences department.
 Those interested in athletic training should contact the Kinesiology and Nutrition Sciences department.